CodeFramework-Tech/IR-repo/README.md

 ### 2. Run a Search Query

-Now you can execute a search query.
+Run a search query.
 The system will load the pre-built index, perform hybrid scoring (combining BM25, TF-IDF, and BERT), and return the ranked results.

 ```bash
 python -m src.hybrid_search "What is the role of BERT in hybrid information retrieval systems?"